brandonuscg/qcpy_readme/deutsch-jorza.md

 ---

 ## Objective
-Classically, you’d need to evaluate \( f(x) \) multiple times to determine whether it's constant or balanced.
+Classically, we would need to evaluate \( f(x) \) multiple times to determine whether it's constant or balanced.
 With the Deutsch-Jozsa algorithm, a quantum circuit can solve this in a single execution.

 ---